kawuchuu/firetail/FEATURE_CHECKLIST.md

   - ~~Try to make the sticky bar on song list pages work better~~ ✅
   - Make UI as smooth and quality as possible
   - ~~Fix shuffling~~ ✅
-  - Clean up A LOT of code.
-Make things like audio and settings a proper system instead of the current jank
+  - ~~Clean up A LOT of code.~~ ❓ I'll do a little bit of cleaning up, but this is now a focus for Firetail 2.0.
 - ~~Explicit tag~~ ✅
 - ~~RTL UI~~ (mostly done needs a little more tweaking though)
 - Updates
   - Let user check for updates
-  - Choose update branch
 - ~~Migrate to Electron Forge~~ ✅
 - Settings
   - ~~Improve way settings view is rendered~~